 The Southern Caribbean consists of some of the most sought-after vacation spots in the world.
 The islands found here offer much contrast, from the arid coastline of Aruba to the green lushness of St. Kitts and St. Lucia.
 Cruisers can tour sugar plantations in Barbados or the spice fields of Grenada.
 There's also gambling or shopping to fill a day ion some ports of call, while beaches are always an option.

 Photo courtesy of Bertl123/iStock

 Eastern Caribbean cruises include some of the most popular ports of call: iconic tropical postcards, all.
 St. Thomas, in the U.S. Virgin Islands, has great shopping and tours to some truly beautiful beaches.
-Duty-free shops also line the streets of St. Maarten.
-The Turks and Caicos, Dominica and the British Virgin Islands round out this sunny relaxing and romantic region.
+Duty-free shops also line the streets of St. Martin/St. Maarten.
+Puerto Rico, the Turks and Caicos, Dominica and the British Virgin Islands round out this sunny relaxing and romantic region.